About Aneela Samrai

-Aneela’s first seat was in the Social Housing department assisting the head of the team, Jayesh Kunwardia.
+Aneela’s first seat was in the Housing and Property Disputes Team, assisting the head of the team, Jayesh Kunwardia.
 She assisted with various housing matters including unlawful eviction, disrepair, and homelessness.
-Aneela also worked on a variety of complex and high-profile judicial review challenges including challenges to HS2 Ltd’s Three Tunnels Design for the Euston Approaches, the Latin Village Compulsory Purchase Order and a local authority decision to cut funding for vital grassroots charities.
-She has worked on Court of Appeal and Supreme Court cases.
+Aneela worked on a variety of complex and high-profile judicial review challenges including challenges to HS2 Ltd’s Three Tunnels Design for the Euston Approaches, the Latin Village Compulsory Purchase Order and a local authority decision to cut funding for vital grassroots charities.
+She worked on Court of Appeal and Supreme Court cases.

 Prior to joining Hodge Jones & Allen Solicitors, Aneela was a paralegal at another firm in their Public Law and Community Care Department.
 In this role she routinely assisted often vulnerable clients in judicial review challenges of Home Office, other Government Department and Local Authority decisions.
 Aneela also worked as a paralegal in an Employment Law Department assisting solicitors to represent claimants in a large and high profile group claim pursuing equal pay in a UK supermarket.

 - “I am genuinely very grateful for all your hard work.
 Always happy to recommend if you ever need it.
 Thank you so much for everything you’ve done on our case.
 You have always dealt with us with professionalism, sensitivity, and care and it has been most appreciated.
 I have felt supported throughout the case and appreciated your guidance through the justice system.
 You have been beyond helpful and your kindness has meant the world.”